dracoventions/TWCManager/docs/Troubleshooting.md

    * In some cases, messages can become corrupted unless a 120 ohm resistor is placed in parallel between the TX and RX lines.
 The following diagram (see the Half-Duplex diagram) provides a good overview of this: https://zone.ni.com/reference/en-XX/help/373197L-01/lvaddon11/987x_rs485termination/

+   * Similarly, some installations have seen corruption unless 680 ohm "bias" resistors are wired between the D+ (usually orange) wire and the Red (+5v) wire, and the D- (usually yellow) wire and Black (Gnd) wire.

+   * You should twist the pair of wires around each other to avoid cross-talk.
+As short as 6 inches of non-twisted wire is enough to cause cross-talk corruption.
+In addition, you should avoid long cable runs wherever possible.

+   * Check your terminals to ensure they are tightly screwed or wound.

 ## Messages

 The TWCManager communications protocol consists of messages sent back and forward between Master and Slave.
 Observing these messages will assist to identify issues with your configuration.